syobonaction/netreality/readme.md

 `firebase login`

+Install needed packages with `npm i` and add sparingly

 ## Usage

+To run the dev server, use `npx webpack serve`

+## Deploying

 Pushing to git will not automatically update the host.
 When you are ready to deploy code to the host, first make sure of the following: